iContact Review: Email Marketing

 Plans and Pricing

 If you have under 100 subscribers, iContact is free.
-Their paid plans are priced a bit higher than other services with the same subscriber count.
-For up to 500 contacts, the price is $14.00 per month.
-The 2,500 contact plan is $29.00 per month and 5,000 contacts is $47.00 per month.
-Annual plans will lower the price for you, for example, an annual plan with a 500 contact allowance comes out to $11.90 per month and a 1,000 contact allowance will come out to $16.15 per month.
+Its paid plans are priced a bit higher than other services with the same subscriber count.
+For up to 500 contacts, the price is $14 per month.
+The 2,500 contact plan is $32 per month and 5,000 contacts is $52 per month.
+Annual plans will lower the price for you, giving you a 15% discount.
 If you're unsure whether you want to pay for the service or not, you can use all of the features by signing up for the free 30-day trial.

 iContact is a bit pricier than some of the other services, but we would recommend this email marketing service for those that find text editing tools important.
 Aside from the occasional email client incompatibility with some words, which was fixable, the email creator is easy to use and intuitive.
 Other than that, we liked their social media feature and found the analytics to be basic, but solid.